Arthur Jones (American football): Indianapolis Colts

 On March 11, 2014, Jones signed a 5-year contract with the Indianapolis Colts, worth more than $30 million.
 During his first season with the Colts in 2014, Jones played 9 games (started 3) with 1.5 sacks and a forced fumble on 34 tackles.
 On September 5, 2015, Jones was placed on injured reserve for an ankle injury.

-Jones was suspended the first four games of the 2016 season for violating the league's policy on performance-enhancing drugs.
+Jones was suspended the first four games of the 2016 season for violating the league's policy on performance enhancing drugs.
 After returning from his suspension, Jones started all eight games he appeared in and tallied 30 tackles before being placed on injured reserve on December 19, 2016, with a groin injury.
 On March 24, 2017, Jones was released by the Colts.

 Washington Redskins

 On November 1, 2017, Jones signed with the Washington Redskins.
 He was placed on injured reserve on November 11, 2017, with a dislocated shoulder.

-Retirement

 After the 2017 season ended, Jones announced his retirement via Instagram.